+- In a few words, the ST33G Platform, offers a unique combination of high performances and very powerful features for high level security:

+- 1 Die integrity,

+- 1 Monitoring of environmental parameters,

+- Protection mechanisms against faults,

+- AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

+- 1 Memory protections.

+- ISO 3309 CRC calculation block,

+- EDES+ accelerator,

+- 1 AES accelerator,

+- Library Protection Unit,

+- Next Step Cryptography accelerator (NESCRYPT),

+- optional cryptographic library,

-- In a few words, the ST33G Platform, offers a unique combination of high performances and very powerful features for high level security: - · Die integrity, - Monitoring of environmental parameters, - · Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory protections. - ISO 3309 CRC calculation block, - EDES+ accelerator, - AES accelerator. - · Library Protection Unit, - Next Step Cryptography accelerator (NESCRYPT), - optional cryptographic library. - The OST ROM contains a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery. - The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration. - The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a set of protected commands for diagnosis purpose, reserved to STMicroelectronics. - The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software into the NVM.
+- optional SFM library.

+- The OST ROM contains a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery.

+- The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration.

+- The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a set of protected commands for diagnosis purpose (field return analysis), reserved to STMicroelectronics., and not intended for the Security IC Embedded Software (ES) usage.
+This feature can be permanently deactivated by the customer.

+- The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software into the NVM.
 It also allows the evaluator to load software into the TOE for test purpose.
-The Secure Flash Loader is not available in User configuration. - The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
-The Flash Drivers are available all through the product life-cycle. - The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a cryptographic library called Neslib.
-Neslib is a cutting edge cryptographic library in terms of security and performance.
+The Secure Flash Loader is not available in User configuration.

+- The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
+The Flash Drivers are available all through the product life-cycle.

+- The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a cryptographic library called NesLib.
+NesLib is a cutting edge cryptographic library in terms of security and performance.

-Neslib is embedded by the ES developper in his applicative code.
+NesLib is embedded by the ES developper in his applicative code.

-Neslib provides the most useful operations in public key algorithms and protocols, thanks to:
+NesLib provides the most useful operations in public key algorithms and protocols, thanks to:

-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [17]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p)
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [17]) and Diffie-Hellman [25], - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p)